niiknow/importaz/README.md

 # importaz
-We were looking for a cheap, low to no-maintenance (cloud), and high performance document database that will notify you when a record has changed.
+In search for a cheap, low to no-maintenance (cloud), and high performance document database that will notify you when a record has changed.

 # Goal
 This library aim to create a RESTful service endpoint to extend Azure Storage, especially Azure Table Storage.

 * Ability to CRUD and perform BULK of Azure Table Storage in a single method.
 Azure Table Storage BULK limit you to only 100 records batch.
-We struggled with this at the beginning, but after much considerations, we realized that we don't need/want to import very large amount of records.
-Since we would like to notify all changes, having large bulk import will be harder to work with down the road.

 * Ability to notify record change with Azure Storage Queue.
 This is going to be really easy since Azure Storage Queue can trigger Azure Cloud Functions.

 * Secure API endpoint.
 Security is of utmost important.
 We start with a very basic HMAC signing security.
 This allow for easy integration on any Serverless platform.
 Example:
-    1. We can insert some big file into s3.
+    1. You can insert some big file into s3.
     2. This trigger a lambda function to perform import.
-    3. We split the file into multiple of 100 items and import each sequentially.
+    3. You would split the file into multiple of 100 items and import each sequentially.
     4. Success result in an original-file-name-batch-n-of-x.log
     5. Failure result in filename-batch-n-of-x.err.
 This file maybe queued up for retry at a later time.
-    6. We have audit logs of our import.
+    6. Finally, there will be audit logs of the import.

-* For future enhancements, we may build other microservices to handle better API Authentication.
-We can simply use Firebase, Amazon Cognito with Lambda, or even Mashape Kong.
+* For future enhancements, you can build other microservices to handle better API Authentication.
+You can simply use Firebase, Amazon Cognito with Lambda, or even Mashape Kong.

 To run:
 ```